-Greetings from Mount Dora, Florida, where we’ve had lots of rain every day this week.
+Greetings from Marti Pieper in Mount Dora, Florida, where we’ve had lots of rain every day this week.
 And we’re not complaining, since drought conditions have led to increased fire danger.
 The subject of today’s interview, Cheri Cowell, has also had extra rain in her area.
 Since she’s one of my fellow Orlando-area CAN authors, when my home has rain, hers usually does, too!

 Welcome, Cheri!
 I’m so glad to share this time together.
 My first question is one every author loves: Would you please tell us about your latest book, One Story, One Mission, One God?